-The best area to stay in Medellín is El Poblado.
+The best area for hotels in Medellín is El Poblado.
 It’s the city’s entertainment district and has the majority of good accommodation.
-There are several options for every budget, from hostels to budget hotels to luxury hotels.
+There are several options for every budget, from hostels and budget hotels to business class and luxury hotels.

 I’ve stayed twice at Hostel Relax 10.
 They offer dorm rooms and private rooms.
 Staff is very friendly and they make a nice breakfast in the morning.
 Prices are reasonable.
 For a dorm room with three other friends, we each paid COP$40,000 a night.
 The only negative is the noise from the clubs outside and only two rooms have windows, both on the upper floor.

-Our group had originally planned to stay at Sunshine Hostel, also in El Poblado, but they gave our room away without notifying us.
+Our group in August 2014 had originally planned to stay at Sunshine Hostel, also in El Poblado, but they gave our room away without notifying us.
 It happened to be during the busiest time of year as well, and the staff was indifferent.
 We weren’t happy about it.
-There are better hostels, anyway.
+There are much better hostels, anyway.

-When my father visited, we stayed at the Novelty Suites.
+When my father visited, we stayed at the Novelty Suites (January 2015).
 It’s very near a beautiful mall, Centro Comercial Oviedo.
 The rooms were nice and comfortable.
 We really enjoyed the helpful and friendly staff.

 On another visit with Marisol, we stayed at the Hostal Tamarindo Inn, located just a block from Parque El Poblado.
 We weren’t too impressed.
 The room was comfortable, but the sink was leaking leaving a puddle of water in the bathroom, wifi didn’t work in the room, and to pay by credit card was a pain because they didn’t have a machine on-site.
 We paid COP$75,000 for a double.